featuremine/tutorials/README.md

 #### Run the components yourself

-The syncer is a component that synchronizes a ytp into 2 different locations connected over TCP.
+The syncer is a component that synchronizes a YTP file in 2 different locations connected over TCP.
 It consists of two modes:
-* The source will broadcast the specified local YTP file's contents over a TCP connection, or sink, which will listen to a TCP Host and Port for YTP messages coming from a source and sync them to the specified local YTP file.
+* The source mode will broadcast the specified local YTP file's contents over a TCP connection.
-* The sink will listen to a TCP Host and Port for YTP messages coming from a source and sync them to the specified local YTP file.
+* The sink mode will listen to a TCP Host and Port for YTP messages coming from a source and sync them to the specified local YTP file.

 After you run the bulldozer component as described in the first tutorial you can synchronize the file into another location with the syncer.
 Run a syncer source instance with the provided configuration file `syncer-source.ini`.
 You may need to change the configuration, for example the location of the file, the TCP host or port.